Hard Drive Handling

 Storing hard drives that are used for backup files also requires some reasonable consideration.
 You’ll want to protect the drives from ESD and impact, as well as from moisture or heat damage.
 What you use to protect and store offline drives will depend on a number of factors: budget, number of drives, how to get them offsite, whether they are internal or external, and whether they are in caddies or bare.

 Drives should be stored in some kind of ESD-protected environment.
 At the very least, you can store them in an antistatic metallic bag (available at major computer stores).
 You should use this in combination with some kind of padding to protect from impact.
-Figure 4 shows one way we’ve been stored off-site drives for the last several years.
-The drives are stored in an antistatic bag inside the clamshell that the drive was purchased in.
-The drives are then placed in a camera bag for added padding.
+Figure 4 shows one way to do this, using the containers that the drives were shipped in.
+The drives can then be placed in a padded case such as an old camera bag for additional protection.

-We’ve recently found a product from Wiebetech that we like for hard drive storage (Figure 5).
-These plastic boxes are fabricated specifically for hard drives and offer ESD protection, as well as some level of shock protection.
+We’ve recently found a product from WiebeTech that we like for hard drive storage (Figure 6).
+These plastic boxes are specifically fabricated for hard drives and offer ESD protection, as well as some level of shock protection.

 Checking drive integrity